hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 FPC is for Fabric what PDO is for Sawtooth: TEE-based smart contracts which extend the respective ledger technology with strong confidentiality in addition to the pre-existing strong integrity.
 Note that the PDO team is also involved in the design and development of FPC.
 Avalon on the other hand focuses on efficient off-chain confidential and (initially) state-less computation, e.g., it does not give any guarantee of rollback-resilient encrypted state or alike.

-Moreover, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel SGX to protect privacy and integrity of smart-contracts.
+Moreover, Corda (https://docs.corda.net/design/sgx-integration/design.html) proposes the use of Intel&reg; SGX to protect privacy and integrity of smart-contracts.

 # Development and Testing
 [testing]: #testing

 - TODO double check with azure CI pipeline and sgx hardware

-FPC relies on the presence of Trusted Execution Environment (TEE) hardware which is not available to all developers; in the initial releases the TEE is Intel SGX, which is not available on Mac, for example.
+FPC relies on the presence of Trusted Execution Environment (TEE) hardware which is not available to all developers; in the initial releases the TEE is Intel&reg; SGX, which is not available on Mac, for example.
 Therefore, FPC provides a Docker-based development environment containing a preconfigured SGX Simulator in a Linux container.
 This environment can also be used in hardware mode if the underlying platform includes SGX support.
 This development environment is also used for Continuous Integration (CI) testing of the current FPC version on Github.

 The containerized development environment includes all dependencies needed for a new developer to start the container and immediately begin working on their first FPC Chaincode;
-this includes in particular the Intel SGX SDK and a Fabric installation for testing.
+this includes in particular the Intel&reg; SGX SDK and a Fabric installation for testing.
 It is setup in a way which still also you to easily edit files on the host using your normal development environment.

 The FPC team’s current practices include both unit and integration testing, using Docker to automate and Travis for CI/CD.
 With the Auction Demo scenario, we also include a representative example which illustrates end-to-end how to design, build and deploy a secure FPC application across the complete lifecycle.
 In addition, this demo serves as an additional comprehensive integration test for our CI/CD pipeline.
 Once FPC becomes maintained as an official Fabric project, we will explore publishing our (existing) FPC-specific docker images in a registry.